IMPORTANCE OF TRAINING

 The Noise Project sought to research, evaluate, and communicate short-term and long-term solutions to reduce noise.
 The project assessed opportunities to effectively reduce engine noise throughout the vessel, appropriate hearing protection for use in the engine room, and communication headsets on deck.
 It considered long-term strategies to control the noise at the source—the engine—and opportunities to reduce/dampen noise through vessel retrofits.

 The Weather Project research sought to create a better understanding of decision-making processes in the planning and execution of fishing trips, the availability of adequate weather forecasting information, and how this information is used by harvesters in their fishing practices.
 This was necessary in order to move forward with a set of recommendations that harvesters can use to ensure safe operation.
-Similarly, the project sought to assess the distribution and availability of ports of refuge in Newfoundland & Labrador, to help determine if existing ports require improvements, and if additional ports are required to meet the needs of a diverse fishing industry.
+Similarly, the project sought to assess the distribution and availability of ports of refuge in Newfoundland & Labrador to help determine if existing ports require improvements, and if additional ports are required to meet the needs of a diverse fishing industry.
 22 fish harvesters were interviewed as part of this project.
 They were asked questions about their vessel, types of fisheries, fishing background, weather and forecasting, ports of refuge, and safety certification, equipment, and training.
 From the interviews that we conducted, we learned that fish harvesters are savvy consumers of forecast information.
-They draw from a variety of public and private forecasting services to make decisions about weather.
+They draw from a variety of public and private forecasting services to make decisions about the weather.
 An interactive plain language map summarizing the research can be found here.
 Recommendations from the research are currently under development.

-The objective of the Stability Project was to develop information that could provide small commercial fishing vessel operators with an understanding of the stability issues that can lead to capsize, and to identify a training approach and related tools that would help reduce stability risks through operation, outfitting, and design specifications.
+The objective of the Stability Project was to develop information that could provide small commercial fishing vessel operators with an understanding of the stability issues that can lead to capsizing and to identify a training approach and related tools that would help reduce stability risks through operation, outfitting, and design specifications.

 The intended outcomes of this MITACS research project were the development of educational programming, and tools/resources that will help mitigate noise-induced hearing loss, promote and improve stability best practices, and reduce the risk of exposure to extreme weather events.